dimxy/komodo-defi-framework/docs/DEV_ENVIRONMENT.md

        ```
 9. Try `cargo test --all --features run-docker-tests -- --test-threads=16`.

+   Warning:

+   Running the tests will start several Docker containers.
+If any container fails to start, check for potential port conflicts with existing services on your system.
+For example, on MacOS, the testblockchain container (used for UTXO testing) may not start because it uses port 7000, which is also used by the MacOS AirPlay Receiver.
+To resolve this issue, disable AirPlay Receiver in your system settings.

    Note for MacOS users:
-    - The UTXO 'testblockchain' docker container may fail to start due to TCP port conflict with MacOS AirPlay Receiver (using the same 7000 port).
-Disabling AirPlay Receiver resolves this problem.

-    - The 'nucleusd' test docker container (and the dependent 'ibc-relayer' container) may fail to start on MacOS.
-The MacOS docker "Enable host networking" option may help with this issue.
+   The nucleusd container (and its dependent ibc-relayer container) requires host network access.
+However, on MacOS, Docker does not support host networking by default.
+To ensure the nucleusd container runs correctly, make sure to turn on the "Enable host networking" option in your Docker settings.

 ## Running WASM tests